dev-gothi/Verilog-Projects/Vending Machine/README.md

 # Vending Machine FSM (Verilog)

-A Moore/Mealy-style vending machine controller implemented as a 5-state Finite State Machine in Verilog.
+It is a Moore/Mealy-style vending machine controller implemented using a 5-state Finite State Machine in Verilog.
 The machine accepts coins, accumulates their value, dispenses an item once a sufficient amount has been collected, and returns any excess change.

 ## Overview